The Diversity Mandate

 There’s still a palpable political pressure to change the way in which we deal with access to higher education in the United States.
 There’s no university president who can ignore this.

 DI: The Michigan Mandate might be considered a high mark for higher education’s commitment to diversity.
-Is there any institution that can be said to be currently pursuing a diversity push as aggressively as the University of Michigan did in
+Is there any institution that can be said to be currently pursuing a diversity push as aggressively as the University of Michigan did in the 1990s?

 EL: I think, in all honesty, no one is crafting it in the way that the University of Michigan did in the 1990s.
 It was a different legal landscape, so in the 1990s you could sponsor certain programs, you could take money off the top of your budget and you could designate special recruitment efforts.
 That’s not to say that people still aren’t doing that, but they haven’t come up with new practices to aggressively recruit students of color, particularly African-American and Latino students.